MedBridge Go App: Using Research to Improve Your Therapy HEPs

 I maybe went through it once with them…but definitely did not seek feedback on how it was going at home.

-I usually did this toward the end of episode of care.
+I usually did this toward the end of an episode of care.

-The Results: My patients probably did not do the home exercise program.
+The Results: My patients probably did not do their home exercise programs.

-After reading several studies on what makes patients more likely to participate in home exercise programs, I saw these 5 themes emerging.
+After reading several studies on what makes patients more likely to participate in home exercise programs, I saw these five themes emerging.

-Check out the research articles linked with each change and at the very bottom of this article for a fuller explanation of the research.
+Check out the research articles linked with each change (and the ones linked at the very bottom of this article) for a fuller explanation of the research.

 I believe that our therapy patients will start expecting interactive technology like this.